- Responsible Official:

 - Protect all PHI, PII, PCI and other regulated or proprietary data from unauthorized access.

-- Notify the Information Security Department and/or the IT Helpdesk of any suspected breaches.
+- Notify the Information Security Department and/or the IT Service Desk of any suspected breaches.

 - Violation of the ISP may result in disciplinary action, up to and including expulsion from student activities, and/or termination of employment